adevur/docker-easy-samba/docs/DOCUMENTATION.md

 - ARGUMENTS: N/A

-- OUTPUT: it returns a Promise that resolves to an object like this: `{ running: true, version: "1.12.0" }`; where `running` can be equal to `true` or `false` and tells us if the remote `easy-samba` container is currently working (in case no errors have been encountered during configuration validation process); and where `version` is a string that tells us which version of `easy-samba` is running in the remote container
+- OUTPUT: it returns a Promise that resolves to an object like this: `{ running: true, version: "1.12.0", "config-path": "/share/config" }`; where `running` can be equal to `true` or `false` and tells us if the remote `easy-samba` container is currently working (in case no errors have been encountered during configuration validation process); where `version` is a string that tells us which version of `easy-samba` is running in the remote container; and where `config-path` is a string that contains the path where configuration files are located inside the remote container

 - ERRORS: this is the list of possible error messages that can be thrown by this function: